Cheryl Reeve: Coaching career

+WNBA career

+Assistant coach roles

 Reeve got her start in the WNBA with the Charlotte Sting in 2001 when she joined Anne Donovan’s staff as an assistant.
-After posting an 8-24 record the year previous, Charlotte turned things around in Reeve’s first year by going 18-14 and advancing to the WNBA Finals.
-They followed in 2002, with another 18-14 mark and their second straight appearance in the postseason.
+After posting an 8–24 record the year previous, Charlotte turned things around in Reeve’s first year by going 18–14 and advancing to the WNBA Finals.
+They followed in 2002, with another 18–14 mark and their second straight appearance in the postseason.

 Following the 2002 campaign, Donovan left to become the head coach of the Seattle Storm, and Dan Hughes and the Cleveland Rockers hired Reeve away from Charlotte.
 The Rockers advanced to the playoffs that year, but in the offseason ownership decided to cease operation of the team making Reeve a coaching free agent.
 She rejoined the Sting staff for the 2004 and 2005 seasons.
 Reeve then spent four seasons as an assistant coach with the Detroit Shock, also serving as the team's last general manager before they moved to Tulsa.

-In the last two Olympics, the 2016 games in Rio de Janeiro and 2020 in Tokyo, Reeve has served as an assistant coach on Team USA.
-In 2016, Geno Auriemma was the head coach, while Staley took over for the 2020 competition.